Build your own DIY Wooden Box. Simple and easy step-by-step instructions to build your own. Perfect for a table centerpiece or use in your home decor.

 I used Amy Howard’s One Step Paint in Bauhaus Buff.
 It’s a thick, chalky paint that dries quickly, but it creates a wonderful finish, which I love!

 TIP: When using Amy Howard’s One Step Paint, turn it over on it’s top for about 15 minutes before opening it and stirring it up.
 This paint separates a lot and is hard to get it to combine sometimes.
 Turning it over makes stirring it up much, much easier.

 I painted everything except for the bottom of the box with a mostly full coat of paint.
-I wanted to get it down in the cracks and crevices and just have the raised parts of the wood show through when I sanded it.
+The goals was to get it down in the cracks and crevices and just have the raised parts of the wood show through when I sanded it.

-I used my favorite sander, my Dewalt Sheet Sander, and some fin 180 grit sand paper to knock the paint off of the raised parts of the wood.
+Using my favorite sander, my Dewalt Sheet Sander, and some fin 180 grit sand paper, I knocked the paint off of the raised parts of the wood.
 I tried not to sand too hard because I didn’t want to take off the stain!
-I love how the rustic wood gives so much character.
+The rustic wood gives so much character.